patooz/alx-higher_level_programming/0x03-python-data_structures/README.md

 11-delete_at.py - a function that deletes the item at a specific position in a list.
 12-switch.py - switches value of a and b 13-is_palindrome.c - a function in C that checks if a singly linked list is a palindrome.
+100-print_python_list_info.c - a C function that prints some basic info about Python lists.